 We take a pro-active approach, ensuring a dialogue is maintained with all relevant parties, that matters aren’t overlooked and that timely action is taken to prevent issues arising in the future.

 Unfortunately, disputes may still arise, especially in cases concerning intestacy (where there is no Will), cross-border succession or valuable estates.
-Our executry team has considerable experience in finding solutions for such difficult or contentious situations, using their skills in negotiation and advocacy to obtain the best possible outcome for our clients.
+Our executry group has considerable experience in finding solutions for such difficult or contentious situations, using their skills in negotiation and advocacy to obtain the best possible outcome for our clients.

-Specialist Executry Solicitors, Edinburgh
+Specialist Executry (Probate) Solicitors, Edinburgh

 At Murray Beith Murray, we’re more than just lawyers - we’re trusted advisors.
 We clearly outline the executry process, providing straight-forward, practical advice and assistance.
 Our approach to client service is friendly and responsive, and we operate with the highest standards of integrity and professional expertise.
 For more information, please contact us today.

-View our executry team here.
+View our executry group here.